 - Technology – 2.1s

 Finally, let’s take a look at some site speed statistics related to marketing, as first revealed in a survey by Unbounce.

 The importance of site speed to marketers

 Most marketers seem to recognize the importance of site speed.
-81% of those surveyed report being aware that speed influences conversions and 73% think that improving page speeds is either somewhat or very urgent.
+81% of those surveyed report being aware that speed influences conversions and 73% think improving page speeds is either somewhat urgent.

 However, only 3% of surveyed marketers say improving site speed is their top priority.
 Furthermore, 56% said they were satisfied with the speed that their sites currently load on mobile.

 Landing page loading speeds

 Unbounce also tested the landing pages of some marketers that participated in their survey to see how fast their landing pages loaded, with interesting results:

 - 5% of landing pages took 21+ seconds to load